linkedpipes/applications/README.md

    3.1.
 If you are using `npm` then : `$ npm install` 3.2.
 If you are using `yarn` then : `$ yarn install`
 4. Running the web-app on `localhost`.
 Depending on user's preference execute the command below.
    4.1.
-If you are using `npm` then : `$ npm run dev-server` 4.2.
-If you are using `yarn` then : `$ yarn run dev-server`
+If you are using `npm` then : `$ npm run startLocalDev` 4.2.
+If you are using `yarn` then : `$ yarn run startLocalDev`

 After step `4` navigate to `localhost:9000` in browser.
 Please note that the frontend app currently expects to have local instance of backend running at port `8080`.
+To run backend, execute ./gradlew bootRun inside backend folder

 #### Using Docker